Moosquibe/DiffusionLitrev/docs/index.markdown

 Generative AI is about how we can conjure different media from our imagination and a little noise and is thus the closest thing we have to magic.
 Large Language Models (LLM) can now seamlessly chat with us, while other models create songs, images, or even videos from a single text prompt.
 Motivated by the desire to peek behind the curtain and demystify the magic behind modern generative AI, this survey focuses on a group of models giving the state of the art in image and video sythesis called Diffusion Models.

 As mentioned, my main motivation here is to teach myself how the sausage is made, you rarely learn something as well as when you teach it for the first time.
-While there is no shortage of often excellent self-teach resources, including the original papers, blog posts YouTube videos, etc, I found that some details are not properly explained anywhere, implementations are often hard to access and holistic overviews are rare.
+While there is no shortage of often excellent self-teach resources, including the original papers, blog posts YouTube videos, etc, I found that some details are not properly explained anywhere, implementations are often hard to access and accessible holistic overviews are rare as well.
+These notes therefore attempt to fill the void by providing a deep dive, zero-to-hero style overview.

 ## II.
 Generative AI